lana-20/emulator-simulator-real_device/README.md

 ## Real Devices - Advantages

-- Nothing ompares to the real thing
+- Nothing Compares to the Real Thing
   - While virtual devices can be useful for basic testing, truly validating an app's performance requires testing on real devices.
 Virtual devices are helpful for functional testing, but they may also produce false positives, where the tests pass but the app may have issues in real-world scenarios.
 This is because simulators and emulators primarily test the main flow of the application (happy path), rather than how it handles negative or extreme cases.
 - Better User Interface (UI) Validations
   - To ensure the accuracy of the user interface, validation should be performed on real devices.
 Additionally, usability issues are more readily apparent when testing on real devices, as opposed to virtual devices.
 This is particularly true when inputting data via the keyboard, as real devices overlay the app while virtual devices present the keyboard alongside the device interface.